tytydraco/yessleep/out/I_asked_Artificial_Intelligence_to_draw_according_to_some_descriptions_but_it_has_been_drawing_too_specific_things.md

 But in the background of the image, behind a tree, I saw the body of a strange person, a man in a dark green blouse and wearing a cap.
 It was not possible to see his face, as he was too far away in the drawing, nor was it possible to completely see his pants, as the fog partially covered his lower clothing.

 Confused, I thought it would be better to ask him to redo the image, I didn't understand the intention or idea that the AI ​​wanted to convey in his work.
 If it were to be a hunt, there would be at least one man with an ax raised running towards a rabbit, for example.
 If it were in a walking context, there would be at least one or two people walking backwards following the path ahead in the background of the image.
-But no, the image created was just that, a strange man apparently hiding in one of the trees in the fog.
+But no, the image created was just that, a strange man apparently hiding in one of the trees in a fog.

 When I asked to send another image, the AI ​​had created the same realistic drawing, only there were a few things different this time, the strange man was closer to the scene now.
 And, strange as it may be, there was also a body dumped in a river, the body was covered in bloodstains on its torso, with its face disfigured, as if it had been crushed by something, it looked more like a pile of boiled potatoes. crumpled than a once-human face, a strong and shocking image indeed.